 Quickly try out a wide variety of open source operating systems, some you’re familiar with and some you aren’t.
 You can start browsing now at Virtualboxes, a website that takes almost all the work out of trying out operating systems in Virtualbox.

 VirtualBox, in case you’re not familiar with it, is free virtualization software.
 It lets you run any operating system in a window, meaning you don’t need to worry about partitioning, dual-booting or any of the other complicating factors that come with trying out a new operating system.
-You can find out more about VirtualBox in our VirtualBox manual by Lachlan Roy, if you’re curious.
+You can find out more about VirtualBox in our VirtualBox manual, if you’re curious.
 Read that manual and you’ll learn: installing operating systems within VirtualBox can be annoying.
 You’ll need to go through all the steps of installation, just as if you were installing the OS to an actual computer.

 Skip that step by visiting Virtualboxes, a collection of pre-installed virtual machines you can use.
 You’ll find most major Linux operating systems there, and more than a few free operating systems you probably didn’t realize exist.
 For (obvious) legal reasons you won’t find Windows or Mac OSX here, but there’s a wide variety of free operating systems you can try out.
 They’re really easy to get started with.